Leasing Vs. Buying A New Car In Canada

 If you love that new car smell and having the latest tech and features, leasing may be the route you take.
 Every couple of years you can get something new and you’ll always be up-to-date with the latest trends.
 If you have a business and can deduct vehicle expenses, leasing may also be better for your tax situation.
 You can write off expenses and have a nice vehicle—in this case, it could be worth the price.

 If you’re thinking about buying, ask yourself what type of car you’d like to have.
 If you want specific features and see the value in customization, maybe buying is your best bet.
-You’ll pay more up front for a new vehicle but you’ll likely have less repairs for the next few years.
+You’ll pay more upfront for a new vehicle but you’ll likely have less repairs for the next few years.
 If you opt to buy used, the purchase price and insurance will cost less than a new vehicle.
 However, you may need to pay more for repairs if the vehicle is a few years old.

-One last thing to consider about buying: the down payment.
+One last thing to consider about buying: The down payment.
 The more of a down payment you can put on a new car, the less your monthly payments will be, or the less time you’ll spend paying the car off (it depends on how you set up your payments).
 A down payment is an important factor when deciding whether to buy or lease.

 There’s a lot of information to consider before making a vehicle purchase.
 We know car shopping can be stressful, but it doesn’t have to be.
 If you need a bad credit car loan, our credit experts can walk you through the process.
 Check out our Car Loan Calculator—you can adjust your loan term and duration to help you plan your budget.